-So, does Cozumel have sharks?
-Yes, there are indeed sharks here.
-By far, the most common shark you’ll see while diving in Cozumel is the nurse shark.
-On occasion, you may spot some black-tip reef sharks, most often on deeper dives along the southernmost dive sites in the marine park.
-There have also been isolated stories of rare hammerhead shark sightings.
-Finally, there are bull sharks and whale sharks found in some neighboring dive spots I’ll describe below, but usually not in Cozumel, proper.
+The most common Cozumel sharks you’ll see while diving here are Atlantic nurse sharks.
+On occasion, other sharks in Cozumel are black-tip reef sharks on dive sites in the southernmost portion of the protected national marine park.
+There have also been more hammerhead shark sightings.
+Finally, there are bull sharks and whale sharks found in some neighboring dive spots, but they do not inhabit Cozumel, proper.

-As mentioned, other species of sharks, like bull sharks and whale sharks, show up annually in nearby areas, namely Playa del Carmen and Isla Mujeres, respectively.
+As mentioned, other species of sharks, like bull sharks and whale sharks, do not typically hang out in Cozumel, and sightings are rare.
+Both do, however, show up annually in nearby areas, namely Playa del Carmen and Isla Mujeres, respectively.

-If you plan ahead, you can include easy day trips for these special encounters as long as you’re here at the right time of year.
-More on planning those dive trips, below.
+If you plan ahead, you can include easy day trips for these special Cozumel shark encounters as long as you’re here at the right time of year.
+More on planning those diving excursion days, below.

 Cozumel Nurse Sharks

-Cozumel has lots of nurse sharks, and you can see them diving here, all year-round.
-They’re not a very migratory shark, so they live and hunt here consistently.
+Cozumel sharks are most often the Atlantic nurse shark, and you can see them diving in Cozumel, all year-round.
+Nurse sharks are not a very migratory shark, so they live and hunt in Cozumel consistently.

-Nurse sharks in this area are typically about 6-8ft (1.8-2.5m) long but you could encounter smaller juveniles or older ones that can potentially grow up to about 13-14ft (4m) in length.
+Nurse sharks in Cozumel are typically about 5-8ft (1.6-2.5m) long but you could encounter smaller juveniles or older ones that can potentially grow up to about 13-14ft (4m) in length.